hhj1897/roi_tanh_warping/README.md

 -y HEIGHT: Height of the warped frames (default=256) -o OFFSET: Angular offset in degrees (default=0)
 -r: To also show restored frames
+-c: To also compare with OpenCV-based reference implementation
--c: To also compare with directly warped frames
+-d: To also compare with directly warped frames
 -k: Keep aspect ratio in tanh-polar or tanh-circular warping
 -i: To perform computation in the reverse direction
 ```